Decision of the Regional Court of Warsaw, 3rd Civil Division, dated 16th June 2016

 - hear the case in a group proceeding;

-- dismiss the motion of the defendant (…) sp. z o. o. in Kolonia L. to oblige the plaintiff to make a deposit to secure the costs of the lawsuit.
+- dismiss the motion of the defendant (…) LLC in Kolonia L. to oblige the plaintiff to make a deposit to secure the costs of the trial.